Calculate page height and width Skip to content

 What is Integrated Marketing?

-Integrated marketing communications is a process that joins all aspects of marketing (across owned, paid, earned media) to achieve a common business goal.
+Integrated marketing communications is a process that joins all aspects of marketing (across owned, paid, and earned media) to achieve a common business goal.

 There are now more marketing channels than ever before.